chizkidd/chizkidd.github.io/_posts/2026-09-13-flashattention.md

 HBM accesses under the specified regime.

 The exact theorem has assumptions, so do not interpret this as "FlashAttention always moves exactly this many bytes."
-It is an asymptotic result for a particular memory model.
+It is an asymptotic result for a particular memory model that is **communication-complexity bound.**

 **Why does larger SRAM help?** Suppose you have more on-chip memory.
 You can fit larger tiles.
 Larger tiles mean: